paulo-ferraz-oliveira/rebar3_checkshell/README.md

 Configuration
 -------------

-In your `rebar.config` add section `checkshell` and within it a pattern for the files to analyze.
+In your `rebar.config` add section `checkshell` and within the options as described below.
+The only compulsory option is `files`.

 ```erlang
 {checkshell, [